 It is important on this day, and every day, to honor and respect all communities.
 Communities of color, indigenous people and people with lower incomes and wealth are more negatively impacted and placed at further disadvantage when it comes to pesticides and their use.
 We collaborate with such diverse communities in our region.
 We work to better protect Northwest salmon and steelhead runs, diminished by pesticides, that many Native American Tribes in our region rely on for their livelihood and for cultural and food resources.
 We strive, within coalitions that include farm worker groups and others, to improve the lives of farm workers and protect them from pesticide exposure.
 We understand that inequity exists in access to pesticide alternatives and information.
 Often, those most affected are not included in decision making about when and how pesticides are used.

 We believe the people most impacted by pesticides need to be part of the solution.
-Their knowledge, ideas and leadership need to be sought out, listened to and utilized to guide the steps forward.
+Their knowledge, ideas and leadership need to be sought out, heard and utilized to guide the steps forward.
 Helping support current leaders, train new leaders and amplify diverse voices creates a stronger movement for the future.

 "Freedom, by definition, is people realizing that they are their own leaders." -Diane Nash